logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/list-view/test-suite-list-view/_index.md

 You can find various common operations that can be performed on a test suite list view in [Common operations](/TA_Help/Topics/Listview_common_operations.html).

-**Restriction:** Editing multiple fields is not applicable to a test suite list view.
+{{<restriction>}} Editing multiple fields is not applicable to a test suite list view.

 ## Opening a test suite

 Test suites are containers for sets of test modules that reside in the same repository and belong to the same project.
 You can check which test modules a given test suite contains by right-clicking it in the list view and then clicking **Open**.

-**Tip:** You can also open multiple test suites by using your keyboard's Shift key to select a contiguous range of test suites \(or Control to select multiple noncontiguous test suites\); then right-click the selection, and click Open.
+{{<tip>}} You can also open multiple test suites by using your keyboard's Shift key to select a contiguous range of test suites \(or Control to select multiple noncontiguous test suites\); then right-click the selection, and click Open.

 ## Executing test suites